KosmosisDire/ProtoEngine/README.md

 # ProtoEngine

-ProtoEngine is a very simple engine I wrote to build interacitive realtime projects in C#.
+ProtoEngine is a very simple engine used to build interactive real-time projects in C#.

 It depends on SFML.NET and ComputeSharp.NET